ElliotGarbus/KivyScrollProject/README.md

 - demo_drag_nested_scroll.py - Dragging buttons out of nested orthogonal ScrollViews

 Other Files:
+- check_svavoid_coordination.py - explore the role of the 'svavoid' metadata in ScrollView and DragBehavior
 - og_nested_verticals.py - demonstrates the kivy v2.31 nesting.
 Only parallel nesting is supported, has artifacts.
 - my_scrollview.py - attempt to support nesting with minor modificaitons to the original ScrollView.
 (Abandoned)